Home

 So What Is A Witch's Relationship With Death?

-Even though Wicca celebrates life on Earth, most witches are aware that mortal existence is limited and limiting.
+As much as Wicca celebrates life on Earth, most Witches are aware on a deep level that mortal existence is limited and limiting.

 Death is a freedom from the burdens and blindness that come with a physical body.